paceval/paceval/paceval in hardware/readme.md

 # Alternative Manual Setup

-The following sections show how to manually set up a paceval engine initially.
+The following sections show how to manually set up a paceval-engine initially.
 This may be necessary if the SD card images that we provide do not meet your requirements.
 This can be the case, for example, if your hardware configuration is different or you need other software packages.

 The following **description refers to the Digilent Arty Z7-20**, which is popular with makers, but which can easily be used for any other board with an SD card.